 Two game boards are provided for two different levels.
-One gameboard has three rooms and the other one has only two.
+One basic and one challenge.

 How to play

 The players place their markers (both) on any (same) tile in the middle smallest room.
-The youngest player goes first or the players roll the dice to decide.
+The players roll the dice to decide which one goes first.
 The players take turns rolling the dice.
-At their turn, they move any of their markers (one at each turn) in any direction.
+At their turn, they move any of their markers (one at each turn) in any direction as many steps as the dice roll.
 The goal is to land their two markers on two (different) fractions that make a whole.
 Once they do that they escape the room and on their next turn, they can start on any tile in the next room.